 - You may encounter a swing gate at a turn.
 Someone will be managing the gate to keep teams from going the wrong way and the gate will be in different positions for different teams (incoming vs. outgoing).

-- Many courses have head on passing -- make sure your dogs have been trained to pass another team coming at it.
+- Many courses have head on passing -- make sure your dogs have been trained to pass another team coming at it; if needed stop to let the other team by.

 Getting Ready to Race